Since October 2014, anyone who receives continuing healthcare has the right to have a personal health budget.

 For Easy Read information about Personal Health Budgets please click here.

 Under NHS (Direct Payments) Regulations 2013, anyone in receipt of NHS continuing health care has the right to have a personal health budget.
 The amount of money you receive is based on an assessment of your needs.
 Currently, adults eligible for Continuing Health Care and children receiving Continuing Care are those eligible for a PHB.
 We are committed to expanding PHBs/Integrated Personal Budgets (health and social care) to other groups of patients.
 For more information please email westnorfolkCCG.quality [at] nhs.net.

 What is a support plan?

-Your support plan and budget need to be approved by the Clinical Commissioning Group where you live before your budget can be spent.
+Your support plan and budget need to be approved by us before your budget can be spent.
 Your support manager will help you with this.
 They will decide whether there is sufficient money in your personal health budget to pay for all the support and services outlined in your support plan.
 Everything in your support plan must be lawful and comply with Department of Health guidelines.
 Once your care plan is approved, you can then buy or arrange the services you need.

 How much money will I receive?

 That depends on your health and wellbeing needs.
 Once your budget is confirmed though, you will have a regular review to look at whether your health and wellbeing outcomes are being met.
 Depending on the way you receive your money, the management of it will also be reviewed to make sure it is being spent on those things identified in your support plan.